 Stay a while, and listen.

-My name is Velimir and I developed LaTeXTemplates.com.
+My name is Vel and I developed LaTeXTemplates.com and launched it in April 2012.

 I became interested in LaTeX at the start of my graduate degree due to, primarily, the beautiful documents it produces.
 My route of learning involved reading the WikiBook on LaTeX and getting a feel for the language by looking at examples of documents.
 Being a graduate student, I didn’t have the time to mess around with some of the more advanced features of LaTeX and ultimately just wanted to know enough of the language to effectively create documents I could use for university assignments.
 This prompted me to find templates, after all, if you wish to write a CV, you tend to go and find what a CV should look like and copy it with a few of your own changes.
 I applied the same process to essays, assignments, reports, etc but in my searches for LaTeX templates to make writing these documents easy, I was dismayed that there was no single resource for them.
 Instead, I found a scattered array of poorly-designed websites created a long time ago.
 The templates on them were good, since there is little fashion in document structure, but I could see that there was a better way.